Dasaii/dasaii.github.io/_posts/2018-01-02-moshi-monsters.md

 <div class="text_container" markdown="1">

 ### TL;DR
 I designed games and updates for millions of kids playing Moshi Monsters.
 I worked on all aspects of the online game including community tools and the main website.
-Then my focus was on imagining the future of Moshi Monsters on mobile.
+Later my focus shifted to imagining the future of Moshi Monsters on mobile.

 <div class="flex_container">
 <div class="two-third" markdown="1">
 ### Background
 Moshi Monsters is a BAFTA award winning game for kids aged 6-12, with over 80 million players in 150 countries it is was one of the fastest growing children's properties ever.

 I joined [Mind Candy](http://mindcandy.com) in April 2012 after creating a hand-crafted application to get their attention.
-My first projects were on the Moshi Monsters team.
-When I joined I was currently the only UX designer meaning I got to work on a wide variety of projects.
-Later I would be joined by 2 additional UX designers and a user researcher.
+My first projects were on the Moshi Monsters team, when I joined I was currently the only UX designer meaning I got to work on a wide variety of projects.
+Later, I would be joined by 2 additional UX designers and a user researcher.
 During my time at Mind Candy I ran play-testing sessions every week testing the latest ideas we were working on.
 </div>
 <div class="one-third">
 <img src="/images/moshi/application.png" alt="My application to Mind Candy" title="My application to Mind Candy" />